Tacoma Rainiers Game Notes: at Sacramento (6:45 PT)

 - Tacoma Rainiers Game Notes: at Sacramento (6:45 PT) - Tacoma Rainiers

+- Mejia Smash Sets Off 11-0 Surge at SAC - Tacoma Rainiers

+- Former River Cats Shine in Sacramento's Loss to Tacoma - Sacramento River Cats

-- Three-Homer Sixth Inning Fuels Aces' 12-4 Win over Aviators - Reno Aces
+- Aces Fall Short in 5-3 Loss to Aviators - Reno Aces

-- Round Rock Tops Sugar Land 11-3 on Wednesday Night - Round Rock Express

-- OKC Dodgers Postgame Notes - May 18, 2022 - Oklahoma City Dodgers
+- Bees Fall to Isotopes in Thursday Night Slugfest - Salt Lake Bees

+- Topes' Bats Come to Life in 13-8 Victory over Bees - Albuquerque Isotopes

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.